lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### 1.19.0-Hotfix
+- Reduced damage reduction by 50% globally so that you cannot get into situations where you're dealing with 100% damage reduction

 ### v1.19.0
 - Updated to Public Beta 1.2.0.0